 Volunteers extend our capacity to serve.
 They do so joyfully, exhibiting enthusiasm, commitment and dedication to their responsibilities.
 Whether sorting clothes at the Crisis Center Thrift Stores or considering policy changes at the Board level, every volunteer’s contribution is received with gratitude.

 Because the Crisis Center provides services to over 850 victims and children each year, we always need volunteers!
 Each year we are blessed with over 12,000 donated hours in a variety of job roles.

 Volunteering provides benefits for both you and the Crisis Center.

-You provide a much-needed service that directly or indirectly helps people impacted by domestic violence and/or sexual assault.
+You provide a much-needed service that directly or indirectly helps people impacted by intimate partner violence and/or sexual assault.
 There are many ways you can choose to volunteer: Spend an hour providing childcare at the Crisis Center, staff the hotline on a weekend, join our Skills Bank and demonstrate a special skill or talent as needed, or help in the shelter office, administrative offices, or in the Crisis Center Thrift Stores.
 You can assist in educating the public and raise safety awareness while making new friends at community events.
 Time commitments may be suited to your schedule.
 Our office is open 8-5, the Thrift Stores are open 10-6, Monday through Saturday and are closed on Sunday.

 Special Project Ideas:

 - An interactive lesson based on your profession or interest